Rama-Mwenda/Indian_Ecosystem_Analysis/README.md

 # Indian Start-up Ecosystem:
 ## A Data Analysis Project

-## Scenario
-Your company executives have an interest in investing in the Indian Startup Ecosystem.
-You have been tasked with analysing the available data from 2018 to 2021 and advice on the best course of action for the company.

-## Project Structure
-The project uses the CRISP-DM Framework.
-Our first part covers the Business Understanding and external research to provide a base for our work and then we head to the second phase where we look at the Datasets we have and analyse the ecosystem fully to generate insights.
-We finalise by a conclsuion of what our analysis has uncovered and propose a course of action for the company

 <!-- Improved compatibility of back to top link: See: https://github.com/othneildrew/Best-README-Template/pull/73 -->
 <a name="readme-top"></a>